 - Searching and linking articles using the Knowledge Capture app

-- Enabling and using Answer Bot in the Web Widget
+- Enabling and using Answer Bot in Web Widget (Classic)

 - Answer Bot SDK iOS

 Step 4: Assess Answer Bot performance

 With a few simple configurations, you can evaluate how Answer Bot impacts your customer interactions.
 Creating ticket views, as well as using your Insights or Explore dashboards, can help you decide if Answer Bot is the right tool for you.

 You can create views for tickets affected by Answer Bot, to easily see how your end users are interacting with Answer Bot, and to assess whether it is working for you.

 You’ll want to use triggers and tags to identify Answer Bot tickets and sort them into Answer Bot-only views.
 Your basic Answer Bot views can include (but are not limited to):